michelleklum/cs124-lab3/design/design.md

 <img src="single_list_page_menu_mode_final_lab_4.png" alt="Single List Page Menu Mode Lab 4 Final Version" width="200px">

 We initially put all our task sorting options in the general Single List Page Menu, but soon realized that made the menu too cluttered (see Alternate Designs below).
 So, we ultimately decided to create a separate sorting menu for the Single List Page that could be easily accessed from the general Single List Page Menu.
 Clicking either the icon or the sort option description changes the sorting method to the one selected.
-The arrow indicates the direction of sorting, and this direction can be otggled by clicking either the icon or the sort option again.
+The arrow indicates the direction of sorting, and this direction can be toggled by clicking either the icon or the sort option again.
 Clicking the back arrow takes users back to the general Single List Page Menu.

 However, unlike with the sorting options, we decided not to add a separate delete options menu.
 That's because, during usability testing, users said a separate delete options menu wasn’t necessary, and also indicated that they wanted to be able to delete tasks quickly.
 Adding a separate delete options menu would have meant that users would have had to make another click in order to perform a delete action.
 In future labs, we hope to see if more user testing confirms our findings from this round of user testing.